SCP - Secure Copy Protocol

 Exercise

-In order to perform this exercise, you must first generate the test data on your local computer.
-Use scp to transfer each of the three files to Stampede2 or Frontera and note how long each transfer takes.
-The largest file, biggestfile.txt, is just a little over the 2 GB limit recommended for using scp.
-Now use scp to transfer these files back from Stampede2/Frontera to your local computer.
+In order to perform this exercise, you must first generate the test data on Frontera.
+Use scp to transfer each of the three files from Frontera to your local machine (hint: use scp on your local machine) and note how long each transfer takes.
+The largest file, biggestfile.txt, is well below the 100 GB limit recommended for using scp.
+Now use scp to transfer these files back to Frontera from your local computer under different names.